 The planning cycle for all RSS always begins with the educational planning process.

 Applications for RSS are due every two years and submitted online.
-The application submission period is June 1-June 30 each year.
-Please refer to the RSS Renewal Cycle Calendar for information about when your RSS is due for re-certification.
+The application renewal submission deadline is June 1 each year.
 If you are planning a new RSS, please contact our office before submitting an application.

 The following information is required along with the application:

 UC San Diego CME’s web-based disclosure database allows for completion and updating of disclosure information online at any time and we encourage you to use it for your RSS.
 Current RSS are pre-populated into the database and you may enter disclosure information at any time.
 For administrator access, please contact our office.

 Application Review and Approval: Renewal RSS applications are reviewed during the month of June and approvals are sent by the end of July.
 If your application is incomplete and requires edits/further documentation you will hear from us by end of June.
 Note that the documentation for the first reporting cycle (for sessions held between July 1 - December 31) must have been received by our office before we can review your application for the next two-year cycle.

 Approvals are sent via email to the course director and coordinator listed on the accreditation application along with information about processes and documentation requirements.
 Please make sure that you use the templates and tools provided to you to ensure compliance with accreditation requirements.

 Prior to each session offered, there are numerous requirements to consider and preparations to make.
 As you start to schedule your sessions and line up speakers (or other participants such as staff), please keep the following requirements in mind.